OSGeo/gdal/doc/source/drivers/raster/jp2openjpeg.rst

 prioritary): PAM, GeoJP2, GMLJP2, WORLDFILE.

-Starting with GDAL 2.2, the allowed sources and their priority order can be changed with the :decl_configoption:`GDAL_GEOREF_SOURCES` configuration option (or GEOREF_SOURCES open option) whose value is a comma-separated list of the following keywords : PAM, GEOJP2, GMLJP2, INTERNAL (shortcut for GEOJP2,GMLJP2), WORLDFILE, NONE.
+Starting with GDAL 2.2, the allowed sources and their priority order can be changed with the :config:`GDAL_GEOREF_SOURCES` configuration option (or :oo:`GEOREF_SOURCES` open option) whose value is a comma-separated list of the following keywords : PAM, GEOJP2, GMLJP2, INTERNAL (shortcut for GEOJP2,GMLJP2), WORLDFILE, NONE.
 First mentioned sources are the most prioritary over the next ones.
 A non mentioned source will be ignored.